mghimire/Milliqan-Pythia-Simulation/README.md

 For example, to manually configure with the default options run the program after compilation with `./py_sim -n 100 -m 0.05 -p 4 -t 0 -f out.root`.

-`py_sim` runs simulations using the Pythia modes `HardQCD:all`, `Onia:all`, and `WeakSingleBoson:ffbar2gmZ` for types 0, 1, and 2, respectively.
-The QCD mode has a default pTHat cut as defined above, while the Onia mode uses a pTHat cut of 2 GeV.
-The gamma*/Z mode has a mass cut that defaults at 2 GeV or twice the mCP mass (minus 1 for an extra margin for statistics), whichever is greater.
-This is to turn off Z production when the particles get too massive to be produced by Z bosons.

 There is a bash script, [`run_analysis.sh`](../master/run_analysis.sh), that loops `py_sim` over a range of masses from 0.01 to 200 GeV on a logarithmic (base 10) scale.
 It also sets the number of events based on the mass it is running in order to maintain a maximum of 10% error.
 It saves the simulation TTree files into `./data*` directories and Pythia log files into a `./pythialogfiles` directory.

 Analysis of Data